sooonlog/sooonlog/README.md

 - 💰 Before I started this career, I learned about finance

-- 👀 I’m interested in all about FE
+- 👀 I’m interested in all about Web

 <br/>